PrestaShop/prestashop.github.io/news/_posts/releases/2021-08-31-prestashop-1-7-7-8-maintenance-release.md

 ## Major issue on the product page

-This issue appeared due to the implementation of the new numeric data format for number fields in patch 1.7.7.6.
+This issue appeared due to the implementation of the new numeric data format for number fields on the 1.7.7.6 patch version.
 This regression causes users to be unable to edit the impact of a combination. [#25718](https://github.com/PrestaShop/PrestaShop/issues/25718)

 ## Acknowledgements